History of archery: Greco-Roman antiquity

 The people of Crete practiced archery and Cretan mercenary archers were in great demand.
 Crete was known for its unbroken tradition of archery.

-During the invasion of India by Alexander the Great, archers are listed among the troops Alexander personally commanded.
+During the invasion of India by Alexander the Great, archers are listed among the troops under his personal command.

-The early Romans had very few archers, if any.
-As their empire grew, they recruited auxiliary archers from other nations.
-Julius Caesar's armies in Gaul included Cretan archers, and Vercingetorix his enemy ordered "all the archers, of whom there was a very great number in Gaul, to be collected".
-By the 4th century, archers with powerful composite bows were a regular part of Roman armies throughout the empire.
-During the fall of the western empire, the Romans came under severe pressure from the highly skilled mounted archers belonging to the Hun invaders, and later Eastern Roman armies relied heavily on mounted archery.
+The early Romans had few archers, if any.
+As the empire grew, auxiliary archers were recruited from other nations.
+Julius Caesar's armies in Gaul included Cretan archers, and his enemy Vercingetorix declared "all the archers, of whom there was a very great number in Gaul, to be collected".
+By the 4th century, archers with powerful composite bows were a regular part of the imperial Roman armies.
+During the fall of the western empire, the Romans came under severe pressure from the highly skilled mounted archers of the Hun invaders, and later Eastern Roman armies relied heavily on horse archery.